 The most remarkable feature was how the nose slowly unfolded… we took our time to wrap our senses around all the different elements… it was a wonderful whisky to ease our way into our evening… sniffing and discussing as we watched the sun set over the Arabian sea.

-We set this whisky aside, covered, and returned to find the glass sweaty with condensation.
-Opening after initially a waft of sour curd, it revealed sweet jaggery, green apples and pears, grated fresh coconut, old fruits… completely delightful!
-We came back to it even later and discovered over ripe bananas… clearly a whisky to sip and enjoy at a leisurely pace.
+We set this whisky aside, covered it, and returned to find the glass sweaty with condensation.
+Opening after initially a waft of sour curd, it revealed sweet jaggery, green apples, and pears, grated fresh coconut, old fruits… completely delightful!
+We came back to it even later and discovered overripe bananas… clearly a whisky to sip and enjoy at a leisurely pace.

 One remarked it was like what they would imagine an unpeated Kilchoman could possibly taste like – a clear compliment as it came from a huge Kilchoman fan!

-While it was not possible to side-by-side compare The Classic Laddie with The Laddie Eight – both had a vibrant freshness, completely approachable, neither gave a hint of being 50% and most important – either would be welcome anytime.
+While it was not possible to side-by-side compare The Classic Laddie with The Laddie Eight – both had a vibrant freshness, were completely approachable, neither gave a hint of being 50%, and most important – either would be welcome anytime.